entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of Xitun actinolepid is 1.

  35. Skull roof and thoracic armour articulation: articulation medial (0); articulation laterally displaced (1).
 >  Goujet (1984); Carr and Hlavin (2010), Character 90; Rücklin *et al*.
 (2015), Character 90; Zhu Y *et al*.
 (2016), Character 90; Jobbins *et al*.
 (2022), Character 90.

+> add condition:  close to posterolateral corner of the skull roof (2).

 > - The coding of Xitun actinolepid is ?.